 The cards themselves will also be built using new technology, making them much more difficult to forge.

-It has taken the federal government nearly 15 years to implement the act fully — a gradual process that has been met by some confusion as each state has a different status.
+Due to various roadblocks and the COVID-19 pandemic, it will have taken the federal government over 18 years to implement the act fully — a gradual process that has been met by some confusion as each state has a different status.
 However, all states will need to comply by May 3, 2023.

 Note: The original date of compliance was October 1, 2020, however, due to the COVID-19 pandemic, this was first delayed to October 1, 2021, and again to May 3, 2023.

-The change will only impact domestic travel in the U.S. — you will either need to provide an alternate form of TSA-approved ID or obtain a REAL ID.
+The change will only impact domestic travel in the U.S. and you will either need to provide an alternate form of TSA-approved ID or obtain a REAL ID.